César Vargas: Washington Nationals

 On December 18, 2017, Vargas signed a minor league deal with the Washington Nationals organization.
 He was assigned to the Triple-A Syracuse Chiefs for the 2018 season.
 Vargas split the season between Syracuse and the Double-A Harrisburg Senators, pitching to a 2-8 record and 5.14 ERA in 22 games.
 He elected free agency on November 2, 2018.

 Sultanes de Monterrey

 On April 3, 2019, Vargas signed with the Sultanes de Monterrey of the Mexican League.
-He pitched to a 4.34 ERA with 92 strikeouts in 114.0 innings pitched in 2019.
+He made 32 appearances (18 starts) for Monterrey, compiling an 8-6 record and 4.34 ERA with 92 strikeouts across 114 innings pitched.
 Vargas did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 Ibaraki Astroplanets

 On December 16, 2020, Vargas signed with the Ibaraki Astroplanets of the Japanese independent Baseball Challenge League.

 Sultanes de Monterrey (second stint)

 On July 5, 2021, it was announced that Vargas had left the Astroplanets and re-signed with the Sultanes de Monterrey of the Mexican League.
+In two starts for Monterrey, he posted a 1-0 record and 2.70 ERA with 10 strikeouts over 10 innings of work.